Horst Carganico: Group commander

 Carganico was appointed Gruppenkommandeur (group commander) of II.
 Gruppe of JG 5 on 1 June 1942, succeeding Strümpell who had been transferred.
 Command of 6.
-Staffel was passed to Oberleutnant Dieter Hartwein.
+Staffel was passed to Oberleutnant Hans-Diether Hartwein.
 On 26 July, Stumpff wrote to the Luftwaffenpersonalamt, the personnel department within the Ministry of Aviation (RLM—Reichsluftfahrtministerium), requesting a preferential promotion for Carganico to Hauptmann (captain).
 Stumpff also requested that Carganico's command of II.
 Gruppe be made permanently.
 Apparently, Carganico appointment to Gruppencommandeur had been temporary.

 In summer 1942, he claimed 23 victories in six weeks and was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 18 May.
 On 12 August, Carganico was part of a Schwarm intercepted by Soviet fighters and Carganico's Messerschmitt Bf 109 F-4/Z (Werknummer 10132—factory number) was damaged sufficiently to force an emergency landing 8 km south of the Motovsky Gulf.
 This aircraft is currently on display at the Canada Aviation and Space Museum.
 He evaded capture, headed west and reached a German infantry position the next day where he was picked up by a Fieseler Fi 156 Storch and flown back to Petsamo.